How to Turn On or Off Finding and Downloading New Extensions When Narrator Starts in Windows 11

 Extra Tip

 In Narrator settings, you can also see a Last Updated label.
-This shows you when Narrator last successfully downloaded new extensions from the Microsoft Store.
+This shows when Narrator last successfully downloaded new extensions from the Microsoft Store.

 Learn More